GluuFederation/docs-ce-prod/docs/source/installation-guide/test-drive.md

 ### OS X (Mac) Requirements

-For Docker deployments on OS X, provision a VM with:
+For Docker deployments on OS X, make sure you have the following:

 - The minimum [system requirements](https://docs.docker.com/docker-for-mac/install/)